rydes/NodaTimeServiceStackSerializationIssue/README.md

 when the second test is fire Json reader use cached config with AbstractSerializer for noda type.
 In the end we get null date value.

+To fix it we need to manual refresh JsonReader for Person type.